kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/gvks.md

 API version won't cause newer data to be lost or corrupted.
 See the [Kubernetes API guidelines](../TODO.md) for more information.

-You'll also hear mention of *resources* on occaison.
+You'll also hear mention of *resources* on occasion.
 A resource is simply a use of a Kind in the API.
 Often, there's a one-to-one mapping between Kinds and resources.
 For instance, the `pods` resource corresponds to the `Pod` Kind.
 However, sometimes, the same Kind may be returned by multiple